vipulnaik/diet-exercise-health/profile-information/health-profile.md

 belt, and 32 being manageable with a tight belt.
 I do not have a paunch.

+### Pending DEXA scan

+I'm planning to get a DEXA scan done some time in the next few months (as of December 2024) to get a better picture of my body composition.
+Key insights from the DEXA scan will be included here once it is done.

 ## Dental status

 * I generally get dental checkups and cleaning done every 6-7